 Booting is the process of switching on a computer.
 Two types of booting are cold booting and warm booting.
 Six steps of the booting process are BIOS and Setup Program, The Power-On-Self-Test (POST), The Operating System Loads, System Configuration, System Utility Loads, and Users Authentication.

 Types of Booting

-Booting is a process of switching on the computer and starting the operating system.
-When a computer is switched on, The boot process loads the operating system into main memory (RAM) installed inside it.
+Booting is the process of switching on the computer and starting the operating system.
+When a computer is switched on, The boot process loads the operating system into the main memory (RAM) installed inside it.
 Types of computer booting are Cold Booting And Warm Booting.

-- Cold Boot: when the user switches on a computer after it has been power off completely,
+- Cold Boot: when the user switches on a computer after it has been powered off completely,

 - Warm Boot: when the user restarts the computer.

 Here we represent the booting process of the computer with a diagram.

 When the booting process takes place, it copies the kernel and important instructions of an operating system from hard disk to main memory (RAM).
 The kernel is the most important part of the operating system that manages memory and devices, maintains the computer clock, starts applications.

 It assigns compute resources like devices, programs, data, and information also.
 The kernel also remains in memory permanently when the computer starts.